-It's also interesting to see how it has played out over the last 3 decades and how his "must win" mind struggles with a 50-year-old body.
+It's also interesting to see how it has played out over the last 3 decades and how his "must-win" mind struggles with an over 50-year-old body.

-For example, as a part owner of a NBA basketball team, his team recently recruited the second best college player in the United States.
+For example, as a part-owner of an NBA basketball team, his team recently recruited the second-best college player in the United States.

 Michael Jordan, the 50-year-old man, beat him.